-The City of Wolverhampton Council has almost 250,000 residents and is responsible for providing services to one of the most densely populated areas of the UK and employs more than 7,000 people.
+- The City of Wolverhampton Council serves almost 250,000 residents in one of the most densely populated areas of the UK and employs more than 7,000 people.

-Core’s consultants worked closely with the in-house ICT team to install and configure an Office 365 solution, focused on replacing the existing on-premises Exchange solutions with email and collaboration services based on Skype for Business and Exchange Online.
-We then assisted the team to migrate an initial group of users, ensuring that the process ran smoothly.
+- Core installed and configured an Office 365 solution, with email and collaboration services based on Skype for Business and Exchange Online, then helped migrate the initial group of users.

 - Core’s consultant encouraged the in-house team to take control, giving feedback as needed and helping the team build their Office 365 skills and expertise.